Anatomiclab/GastroFLOW/README.md

 ## Network Running time

 The running time of the provided scripts with the provided data in the external dataset may vary based on different environments.
-The following running time information was measured on a system with the following specifications:
+The following running time information was measured on a system with the following compututational specifications:

 1. System: Intel® Core™ i9-9900K CPU at 3.6GHz
 2. RAM: 32GB